A Few-Shot Semantic Parser for Wizard-of-Oz Dialogues with the Precise ThingTalk Representation: Evaluation

 \subsection{Comparison with Previous 0-Shot Model}

-Our last experiment compares our work with the zero-shot model proposed by \newcite{zeroshotmultiwoz}, as discussed in Section~\ref{sec:aclmodel}.
+Our last experiment compares our work with the zero-shot model proposed by \newcite{zeroshotmultiwoz}.
 Their paper only included results with transfer learning on new domains.
 Here, we evaluate TRADE, SUMBT, and \skimnoagent trained with their synthesized data in a zero-shot fashion.
-The results shown in Table~\ref{table:up-to-error-comparison} indicate that the previous approach is inadequate, achieving only 12.1\% dialogue accuracy on TRADE and 18.3\% on SUBMT. \skimnoagent achieves 40.7\% turn-by-turn and 13.3\% dialogue accuracy.
-Our approach, instead, achieves a 57.1\% turn-by-turn and 23.6\% dialogue accuracy.
+The results shown in Table~\ref{table:up-to-error-comparison} indicate that the previous approach is inadequate, achieving only 12.1\% dialogue accuracy with TRADE and 18.3\% with SUMBT. \skimnoagent achieves 13.3\% dialogue accuracy.
+Our approach, instead, achieves 23.6\% dialogue accuracy.
 Adding automatic paraphrasing increases the turn-by-turn accuracy by about 3\% for both models.

-This result shows that \skim is much more effective in synthesizing data.
+This result shows that our approach is much more effective in synthesizing data.
 In particular, it is important to represent the agent state formally when training with synthesized data, as it eliminates the need to synthesize and parse agent utterances.